 Get enough medication to last your stay before you depart.
 See "Medicine & Vaccinations" below.

 Read our section of onsite resources.
-You may want to go ahead and book an appointment with our onsite therapist or a Skype meeting with your therapist at home to help get you through the transition period of your first few weeks.
+You may want to go ahead and book an appointment with our onsite therapist or remote sessions with your therapist at home, if possible, to help get you through the transition period especially on your first few weeks.

 Most psychiatric medications have strong alcohol interaction warnings.
 Do not mix medications with alcohol.